perfectdarkmode1/perfectdarkmode1.github.io/content/booknotes/The Psychology of Money.md

 ---
-draft: false
+draft: true
 title: The Psychology of Money
 ---
 You don't have to be a genius to do well with money.
 You just need to have the proper set of emotional and behavioral skills.
 These skills have nothing to do with having a finance degree.